Megaparsec tutorial

 postfix name f = Postfix (f <$ symbol name)

-Note how we place Parser (Expr -> Expr -> Expr)
+Note how we place Parser (Expr -> Expr -> Expr) inside InfixL in

-and similarly Parser (Expr -> Expr)
+binary and similarly Parser (Expr -> Expr) in prefix and postfix.

-and return a function to apply to the terms in
+That is, we run symbol name and return a function to apply to the terms in

-order to get the final result of the type Expr
+order to get the final result of the type Expr.

 We can now try our parser, it is ready!